Course Outline

 Requirements

-- A foundational understanding of cloud concepts and networking
+- A foundational knowledge of cloud concepts and networking for government applications.

-- Proficiency with Linux command line operations and scripting
+- Familiarity with Linux command line operations and scripting techniques.

-- Experience in source control management (Git) and basic CI/CD principles
+- Experience with source control systems, such as Git, and an understanding of basic CI/CD principles.

 Testimonials (5)